ibi-group/otp-middleware/docs/trip-monitoring.md

 monitoring of all qualifying trips between threads as determined by the number of CPUs on the instance.
 Each thread runs a `TripAnalyzer` instance that processes a queue of `MonitoredTrip`, one trip at a time.

-Trip monitoring is currently intended to be performed by a single instance.
-Running trip monitoring on multiple instances is possible, however race conditions may occur.

 The trip monitoring lifecycle is illustrated in the following diagram:

 ```mermaid